US intelligence says an intentional explosion brought down Wagner chief Prigozhin’s plane

 Russian authorities have said the cause of the crash is under investigation.

-Kuzhenkino resident Anastasia Bukharova, 27, said she was walking with her children Wednesday when she saw the jet, “and then — boom! — it exploded in the sky and began to fall down.”
+Kuzhenkino resident Anastasia Bukharova, 27, said she was walking with her children Wednesday when she saw the jet, “and then — boom! — it exploded in the sky.”
 She said she was scared it would hit houses in the village and ran with the children, but it ended up crashing into a field.

-“Something sort of was torn from it in the air, and it began to go down and down,” she added.
+“Something sort of was torn from it in the air,” she added.

 Numerous opponents and critics of Putin have been killed or gravely sickened in apparent assassination attempts, and U.S. and other Western officials long expected the Russian leader to go after Prigozhin, despite promising to drop charges in a deal that ended the June 23-24 mutiny.